-TPS is imbued with the desire of Sakichi Toyoda, the founder of the Toyota family of companies, and Kiichiro Toyoda, the founder, "to make someone's work easier."
+TPS is imbued with the desire of Sakichi Toyoda, the founder of the Toyota Group, and Kiichiro Toyoda, the founder, "to make someone's work easier."

-TPS was established based on two concepts: Jidoka, which can be loosely translated as "automation with a human touch," - an idea of stopping equipment immediately when a problem occurs, in order to prevent defective products from being produced - and "Just in Time" ("JIT"), a concept based on the idea that "each process produces only what is needed for the next process in a continuous flow."
+TPS was established based on two concepts: Jidoka, which can be loosely translated as "automation with a human touch,"-an idea of stopping equipment immediately when a problem occurs, in order to prevent defective products from being produced-and "Just in Time" ("JIT"), a concept based on the idea that "each process produces only what is needed for the next process in a continuous flow."
 Based on the basic philosophies of jidoka and JIT, through TPS, Toyota aims to efficiently and quickly produce vehicles of sound quality, one at a time, to fully satisfy customer requirements.

 Toyota believes that improving upon TPS is essential to its future survival.
-Currently, TPS is being introduced into development departments and administrative departments.
-Toyota intends to apply TPS to its development departments so that it can be used not only to shorten development times and reduce costs, but also to develop our human resources, thus leading to the manufacturing of ever-better cars that customers will love.
+Toyota has introduced TPS into development departments and administrative departments.
+Toyota applies TPS to its development departments not only to shorten development times and reduce costs, but also to develop our human resources, thus leading to the manufacturing of ever-better cars that customers will love.